strapi/strapi/docs/3.0.0-beta.x/plugins/upload.md

 ### Create a local provider

-If you want create your own provider without publishing it on **npm** you can follow these steps:
+If you want to create your own provider without publishing it on **npm** you can follow these steps:

 - Create a `providers` folder in your application.
 - Create your provider as explained in the documentation eg. `./providers/strapi-provider-upload-[...]/...`